A performance portable, fully implicit Landau collision operator with batched linear solvers

+PETSc supports the use of these two architectures with both CUDA and HIP back-ends as well as a \textit{Kokkos Kernels} back-end that supports both architectures.
+The \textit{Kokkos Kernels} back-end, using the built-in \textit{Kokkos} numerical kernels, is used for all performance results herein.
+The codes used for these tests are examples in PETSc.
+Instructions for reproducing these results, the raw data, and the scripts that generate the plots are publicly available (Appendix \ref{sec:ad}).

+The NVIDIA's Nsight Systems data in \S\ref{sec:throughput_perf} shows that $97\%$ of the total run time is spent on the GPU and $100\%$ flops in the full collision time advance are executed on the device, after the grid setup phase.
+The linear solver and Jacobian construction kernels are written in \textit{Kokkos}, the nonlinear solver and time integrator use the appropriate \textit{Kokkos Kernels} sparse matrix a vector back-ends.

-\subsubsection{NVIDIA hardware utilization}
+\subsection{NVIDIA hardware utilization}

-To understand the hardware utilization in this data, begin with a high level view from NVIDIA's Nsight Systems.
-Figure \ref{fig:nsys-2D} shows a plot of a time slice with a Newton iteration with the kernels (brown, bottom row) and instrumented sections in grey for the Jacobian and Mass matrix creation, the ``kokkos-batch" solvers and the sparse matrix assembly.
-This shows qualitatively that most of the time is spent in the GPU and a quantitative analysis of hardware utilization shows that $97\%$ of the time is in fact on the GPU.
-All raw data and instruction for reproducibility can be found in Appendix \ref{sec:ad}.

-The analysis of the hardware utilization in the GPU kernel is divided into the analysis of the Jacobian matrix and the mass matrix construction, and the batch solver.
+The analysis of the hardware utilization in the A100 kernel is divided into the analysis of the Jacobian matrix and the mass matrix construction, and the batch solver in $2V$ and $3V$ on the experiments in \S\ref{sec:throughput_perf}.
 The NVIDIA Nsight Compute tool is used to gather several hardware metrics from the largest batch size in Tables \ref{tab:parts-Perlmutter-2V} and \ref{tab:parts-Perlmutter-3V}.
 Table \ref{tab:rooflinedata} presents some of the raw Nsight Compute data.